OzMolaim/funtom-java-utils/README.md

-# funtom java utils

-**A common utilities library for Java and JVM based languages.**
+# A common utilities library for Java and other JVM based languages

 Versions
 ----